You may be among a large group of Americans facing financial challenges these days given the economic consequences of the COVID-19 pandemic.

 More flexibility to take money from IRAs, 401(k) and 403(b) plans

-- Diagnosed with COVID-19 or the virus CoV02 through a test approved by the Centers for Disease Control (CDC)
+- You, spouse, dependent or household member* diagnosed with or quarantined for COVID-19 through a test approved by the Centers for Disease Control (CDC)

-- Are unable to work because you lack childcare resources due to the virus
+- You, spouse or household member unable to work because you lack childcare resources due to COVID-19

-- Own a business that has closed or operated under reduced hours because of the virus
+- Own a business that has closed or operated under reduced hours because of COVID-19

 - Meet some other reason that is deemed permissible by the IRS